-Value, as defined in Section 2(a)(41) of the 1940 Act, is (i) the market price for those securities for which a market quotation is readily available and (ii) the fair value as determined in good faith by, or under the direction of, the Board of Directors for all other assets.
+Value, as defined in Section 2(a)(41) of the 1940 Act, is (i) the market price for those securities for which a market quotation is readily available and

+(ii) the fair value as determined in good faith by, or under the direction of, the Board of Directors for all other assets.
 (See the "Valuation Procedures" in the "Footnote to Consolidated Schedule of Investments" contained in "Item 1.
 Consolidated Financial Statements.")

 Neither our investments nor an investment in us is intended to constitute a balanced investment program.
 We are exposed to public-market price fluctuations as a result of our publicly traded portfolio, which may be composed primarily or entirely of highly risky, volatile securities.
-Currently, 50 percent of the value of our portfolio of venture capital investments consists of the publicly traded common stock of one company, NeuroMetrix, Inc.
+Currently, 57 percent of the value of our portfolio of venture capital investments consists of the publicly traded common stock of one company, NeuroMetrix, Inc., which we intend to sell through one or more transactions at any time in the future.